hamzapQA/tdl/README.md

 		Assertions.assertThat(toDo.getTaskList()).isNull();
 ```
 To run the tests, right click on the relevant test class and click "Run As JUnit Test"
+Alternatively, right-click on the package name and select "Coverage As -> JUnit Test" to run all tests.

 ## Deployment